 When you are planning your retirement and thinking about drawdown, you need to consider how you will make your pension last.
-After all, people are living longer and you could spend two to three decades in retirement.
+We have tools which can help guide you including our retirement planning calculators.
+After all, people are living longer and you could spend 20 years or more in retirement.

 There are a number of factors that will influence how long your money will last:

-These factors will influence how you choose to invest and drawdown your pension.
-You can aim to provide an income, to grow the capital in your pension, or a combination of both.
+You can aim to provide an income, to grow the capital in your pension, or for a combination of the two.

 One of the big decisions about drawdown income is how you produce it.
 There are three main options:

-You can take income from the dividends that are paid to the fund, instead of cashing in units or shares.
-There’s more chance of your money lasting, but you won’t know exactly how much you’ll get from month to month.
+You can take the dividends that are paid to the fund, instead of cashing in units or shares.

-You can put your money in investments that aim to deliver capital growth instead of income, and then withdraw money from the capital.
+You can put your money in investments that aim to deliver capital growth instead of income, and then withdraw the growth amount as income.

 You can make withdrawals that include the natural income from your investments plus some of your pension pot to get the income you need.